Agile Retrospective Meetings – Why It is Necessary and Some Fun Ways to Conduct It

 Misconception #3) Only meeting organizer leads the Retrospective meetings and discusses issues

-The team members should be encouraged to participate and share their point of view.
-This meeting is for the betterment of the team and not for a top down discussion dictated by meeting organizer /facilitator.
+Team members should be encouraged to participate and share their point of view.
+This meeting is for the betterment of the team and not for a top down discussion dictated by the meeting organizer/facilitator.

 At the same time, team members should be made comfortable so that they can express their true point of view without the fear of being judged or fear of backlash as a result of speaking up.

-Misconception #4) Senior Management/Key stakeholders are not be invited at all to retrospective meetings
+Misconception #4) Senior Management/Key stakeholders will not be invited at all to retrospective meetings

 This varies from project to project.
-Higher management, product owners may be invited to the meeting for addressing any concerns they might have or any concerns that the team has regarding their governance.
+Higher management and product owners may be invited to the meeting to address any concerns they might have or any concerns that the team has regarding their governance.

 Misconception #5) Retrospective meeting outcomes don’t need to be documented